-Young people are giving up their 20's to study 50-70 additional hours a week to consume, digest and understand the scope of information presented to them during their classes.
+Young people are giving up their 20's to study 50-70 additional hours a week to consume, digest, and understand the scope of information presented to them during their classes.
 They continue long hours of training by working alongside physicians who encourage, critique, and set high expectations of learning and performance.
 They leave the office/hospital to go home and read about the things they saw that day.
 I work with some of the most motivated people in the world!
-They have a heart to serve others, they care about people, they envision excelling in their field.
+They have the heart to serve others, they care about people, they envision excelling in their field.
 4 years of college, 4 years of med school, 3-7 years of residency training-- #trainingofaphysician just to be ready to take care of us.

 In my opinion, internal medicine is the most cerebral of all medical specialties.
-Medical patients intrigue me from the initial history and physical exam, to the investigation of their workup, and finally, the instant gratification of successful treatment.
+Medical patients intrigue me from the initial history and physical exam to the investigation of their workup, and finally, the instant gratification of successful treatment.
 I appreciate the comprehensive scope of medical knowledge an internist must master.
-She must be able to function not only as a good listener but also as a cardiologist, pulmonologist, gastroenterologist, endocrinologist, pharmacologist, investigator and patient educator.
+She must be able to function not only as a good listener but also as a cardiologist, pulmonologist, gastroenterologist, endocrinologist, pharmacologist, investigator, and patient educator.
 She must have a command of both the normal state of health and understand how this physiology can go awry.
-Internists are able to treat patients with both acute and chronic medical conditions, patients both stable and critical, from young adults to the elderly, with no one patient alike.
+Internists can treat patients with both acute and chronic medical conditions, patients both stable and critical, from young adults to the elderly, with no one patient alike.
 As a primary care physician, she must be familiar with the capabilities and limitations of her field and know when to consult other physicians.
 She must have a heart for people.

 I am invigorated rather than intimidated by the commitment to lifelong learning required of this specialty.
 In no other specialty have I found trust between the patient and doctor to be as central as in Internal Medicine.
-I enjoy asking questions, compiling a list of differential diagnoses and having the benefit of being the first one to make a diagnosis.
-After seeing firsthand the importance of teamwork and communication, I want a residency training program with a commitment to patient care, ethical standards and expected work ethic that I also embrace.
+I enjoy asking questions, compiling a list of differential diagnoses, and having the benefit of being the first one to make a diagnosis.
+After seeing firsthand the importance of teamwork and communication, I want a residency training program with a commitment to patient care, ethical standards, and expected work ethic that I also embrace.
 As someone who has stared death right in the eye, I am committed more than ever to providing the best medical care."